bigwiv/Biopython-cn/chr11.rst

 and have a blank and a non-blank identifier for two disordered positions of the same atom.
 This is automatically interpreted in the right way.

-11.7.2.2??Broken chains
+11.7.2.2  Broken chains
 ^^^^^^^^^^^^^^^^^^^^^^^

-Sometimes a structure contains a list of residues belonging to chain A, followed by residues belonging to chain B, and again followed by residues belonging to chain A, i.e. the chains are °∞broken°±.
+Sometimes a structure contains a list of residues belonging to chain A, followed by residues belonging to chain B, and again followed by residues belonging to chain A, i.e. the chains are ‚Äúbroken‚Äù.
 This is correctly interpreted.

-11.7.3??Fatal errors
+11.7.3  Fatal errors
 ~~~~~~~~~~~~~~~~~~~~

 Sometimes a PDB file cannot be unambiguously interpreted.
 Rather than
 guessing and risking a mistake, an exception is generated, and the user
 is expected to correct the PDB file.
 These cases are listed below.

-11.7.3.1??Duplicate residues
+11.7.3.1  Duplicate residues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 All residues in a chain should have a unique id.
 This id is generated